openconfig/gribi/doc/specification.md

 ### 4.1.7 About gRIBI Server Caching

 gRIBI server implementation is not required to cache entries that have been removed, or invalidated by the system.

 The implication of this is that:

 *   When a VRF is removed (e.g. accidentally by user via cli):
     *   The device is not required to maintain gRIBI objects in the FIB or RIB.
-    *   New `Get`([4.2](#42-get-rpc)) or `Flush`([4.3](#43-flush-rpc)) should return
+    *   New `Get`([4.2](#42-get-rpc)) or `Flush`([4.3](#43-flush-rpc)) should
-        corresponding errors (because the VRF is no longer there)
+        return corresponding errors (because the VRF is no longer there)
     *   When the VRF is added back, the server is not required to restore all the gRIBI objects without an explicit client request.
+    *   Since these external actions (e.g., configuration changes) can impact whether a particular entry is being used by the server, the client MAY monitor the state of the selected entries via subscribing to the Abstract Forwarding Table (AFT) information via gNMI Subscribe.

 ### 4.1.8 gRIBI Route Preference

-A device might learn routing information of the same destination from different protocols (e.g., static route, gRIBI, OSPF, BGP, etc.).
-In that case, the device by default should prefer gRIBI over other distributed routing protocols (e.g., OSPF, BGP, etc.), and should prefer static route over gRIBI.

-The preference is often indicated by different values (often known as Administrative Distance or Route Preference) in a network device OS.
+A device might learn routing information of the same destination from different protocols (e.g., static route, gRIBI, OSPF, BGP, etc.), and prefer one over the others.
+The preference is often configurable and indicated by different values (often known as Administrative Distance or Route Preference) in a network device OS.
 The values are locally significant to different device OS.

 This spec does not enforce the exact value that a device OS should assign to gRIBI protocol.
+However, the value MUST be configurable or by default between static and everything else (where static is preferred over gRIBI).

 ## 4.2 `Get` RPC

 The `Get` RPC is a server streaming RPC for clients to retrieve the current set of installed gRIBI entries.
 The `Get` RPC is typically used for reconciliation between a client and a server, or for periodic consistency checking by clients.

 A client sends a `GetRequest` message specifying the target network instance and gRIBI entry type.
 The device processes the request and responds a stream of